bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 It may not be obvious how to log in to the Seagate Central web management interface if you don't have the IP address of the unit.

-The first method is as per the documentation.
+The first method is as per the Seagate Central User Guide.
 Go into Windows Explorer, go to "Network" then double click on the new Seagate Central device which should be called "Seagate-xxxxxx".
 You can then click on the Public Folder then select the "Manage Seagate Central" link.
 This should open your browser to the device management web page where you can configure the unit.